 The Four Agreements - I'm in the midst of this book currently but might be done by the time this post goes live. 🙂 The Four Agreements comes so highly recommended by many of my friends that I can't believe I'm just now getting around to it.
 This book basically provides four guiding principles that make up a kind of code of conduct for living on your own terms.

-I mentioned in this post a couple of months back that reading more frequently is a goal I hope to turn into a habit.
-If you’re on the same wave, I hope these suggestions have been helpful to you.
+A couple of months back, I mentioned that reading more frequently is a goal I hope to turn into a habit.
+If you're on the same wave, I hope these suggestions have been helpful to you.
 Have you read any of these?
 What books do you highly recommend?
 Please let me know in the comments below.
+And sharing is caring, so be sure to pin this Black woman's book list over on Pinterest.
 Thanks for reading!